 Baked Balsamic Lentil Stew with Mushrooms & Rosemary Potatoes

-Baked vegetable & balsamic lentil stew is topped with crispy potatoes for a pot pie effect.
-This vegan recipe is wholesome and great for holiday entertaining.
+Balsamic lentil stew with mushrooms and vegetables, topped with crispy rosemary potato slices for a pot pie effect.
+Baked low and slow, great for holiday entertaining.

 Baked Balsamic Lentil Stew w/ Rosemary Potaoes - The First Mess